Salt Lake City Slip & Fall Lawyers

 Slipping and falling can be embarrassing.
 Many people who fall jump right up and brush off any injuries, believing the fall to be their own fault.
 However, dangerous property conditions—such as wet floors or exposed wiring—can cause people to trip, slip, and/or fall and, in turn, sustain serious injuries.
 When a property owner is negligent and you are injured as a result, you are entitled to seek compensation for your resulting medical bills and other damages.

-The Salt Lake City slip and fall lawyers at Lowe Law Firm are here to guide you through the legal process.
+The Salt Lake City slip and fall lawyers at Lowe Law Group are here to guide you through the legal process.
 Premises liability claims, including those involving slip and fall injuries, are some of the most complex and difficult to prove.
 However, we have a proven record of success in these types of personal injury cases.
 We love celebrating our clients’ wins and are immensely proud of the thousands of injured individuals we have helped throughout our years in practice.

 When Is a Property Owner Liable for a Slip & Fall Accident?